 4. Advanced Engineering Mathematics by Erwin Kreyszig

-Advanced Engineering Mathematics is a textbook that focuses on the practical aspects of mathematics.
-It is an excellent book for those who are interested in learning about engineering and its role in society.
-The book is divided into five sections: Differential Equations, Integral Equations, Differential Mathematics, Calculus and Probability Theory.
+The book is divided into five sections: Differential Equations, Integral Equations, Differential Mathematics, Calculus, and Probability Theory.
 It also provides a basic introduction to linear algebra and matrix theory.
 This book can be used by students who want to study at the graduate level or for those who want to become engineers or scientists.

 The text provides a self-contained introduction to advanced mathematical concepts and methods in applied mathematics.
-It covers topics such as integral calculus, partial differentiation, vector calculus and its applications to physics, Hamiltonian systems and their stability analysis, functional analysis, classical mechanics and its applications to engineering problems.
+It covers topics such as integral calculus, partial differentiation, vector calculus and its applications to physics, Hamiltonian systems and their stability analysis, functional analysis, and classical mechanics and its applications to engineering problems.

 5. Computer Age Statistical Inference by Bradley Efron and Trevor Hastie

 Computer Age Statistical Inference is a book aimed at data scientists who are looking to learn about the theory behind machine learning and statistical inference.
-The authors have taken a unique approach in this book, as they have not only introduced many different topics, but they have also included a few examples of how these ideas can be applied in practice.
+The authors have taken a unique approach in this book, as they have not only introduced many different topics but have also included a few examples of how these ideas can be applied in practice.

 The book starts off with an introduction to statistical inference and then progresses through chapters on linear regression models, logistic regression models, statistical model selection, and variable selection.
 There are several appendices that provide additional information on topics such as confidence intervals and variable importance.
 This book is great for anyone looking for an introduction to machine learning or statistics.

 Computer Age Statistical Inference is a book that introduces students to the field of statistical inference in a modern computational setting.
 It covers topics such as Bayesian inference and nonparametric methods, which are essential for data science.
-In particular, this book focuses on Bayesian classification methods and their application to real world problems.
-It discusses how to develop models for continuous and discrete data, how to evaluate model performance, how to choose between parametric and nonparametric methods, how to incorporate prior distributions into your model, and much more.
+In particular, this book focuses on Bayesian classification methods and their application to real-world problems.

 5 Beginner level statistics books for data science